 What is the the VIIRS 375 m active fire product?

-The VIIRS 375 m (VNP14IMGTDL_NRT) active fire product is the latest product to be added to FIRMS.
-It provides data from the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (SNPP) satellite.
-The 375 m data complements MODIS fire detections; they both show good agreement in hotspot detection but the improved spatial resolution of the 375 m data provides a greater response over fires of relatively small areas and provides improved mapping of large fire perimeters.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) 375 m thermal anomalies / active fire product provides data from the VIIRS sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 satellites.
+The 375 m data complements Moderate Resolution Imaging Spectroradiometer (MODIS) fire detection; they both show good agreement in hotspot detection but the improved spatial resolution of the 375 m data provides a greater response over fires of relatively small areas and provides improved mapping of large fire perimeters.
 The 375 m data also has improved nighttime performance.
 Consequently, these data are well suited for use in support of fire management (e.g., near real-time alert systems), as well as other science applications requiring improved fire mapping fidelity.
-Recommended reading: VIIRS 375 m Active Fire Algorithm User Guide (updated December 2015).
-Download data.

-Fire products from VIIRS: A complementary VIIRS M-Band 750 m active fire data product is available from the University of Maryland VIIRS Active Fire Web page.
+Fire products from VIIRS: A complementary VIIRS M-Band 750 m active fire data product is available in HDF format from NASA's Earthdata Search and from the University of Maryland VIIRS Active Fire Web page.
 FIRMS has opted to distribute the 375 m product rather than the 750 m product as the increased spatial resolution and increased number of fires detected is of interest to the to the broader fire management community.

 Attribute fields for NRT VIIRS 375 m active fire data distributed by FIRMS